cloudbees-days/cloudbees-field-workshops/docs/core/core-0.md

 # Agenda

 1. Workshop Tools Overview
-2. CloudBees Core Overview
+2. CloudBees CI Overview
 3. Setup for Labs
 4. Configuration as Code (CasC) with CloudBees CI
 5. Pipeline Manageability & Governance with Templates and Policies
 6. Cross Team Collaboration
-7. Hibernating Masters
+7. Hibernating Managed Jenkins Instances

 **Please note, it is unlikely that we will get through all the material.
 However, all of the lab material is freely available on GitHub and can be self-led.
 The CloudBees CI lab environment will be available until next Monday if you would like to complete any labs we don't.**